awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 When decrypting, this example uses the `--decrypt-unsigned` parameter\.
 This parameter is recommended to ensure that you are decrypting unsigned ciphertext, especially with the CLI, which is always streaming input and output\.

 ```
+# Decrypt unsigned streaming data

-\\ To run this example, replace the fictitious key ARN with a valid value.
+# To run this example, replace the fictitious key ARN with a valid value.
 $ keyArn=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab

 $ aws-encryption-cli --decrypt-unsigned \